cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 ### Write a good paper
 - Keep learning to write a paper
-- Reader-centric writing
+- Reader-centered writing
 - Unity, Support, and Coherent
-- Revise, revise, and revise: practical abstraction
+- Revise context and sentences, and do editing

 ### Advertise
 - Homepage